 "Whitley composes music of integrity and sophistication that’s also disarmingly accessible—not an easy combination to achieve, even if he makes it sound easy…”

 Whitley’s music has been performed primarily in Italy, Russia, and in the U.S., by ensembles ranging from Symphony Orchestra to Solo Electric Guitar.
 Commissions consist of chamber, choral, vocal, and orchestral works.
 Recent commissions include Matilde alle Fontane (2022), with Big Mouth Society in Portland, Oregon and Meditazioni sulla Dharmachakra (2017) by KUBIN in Milan.
-The title track for his most recent release Then Elephant Speaks, was written for Civica Scuola di Musica Claudio Abbado's "Crossover Ensemble", Milan.
+The title track for his 2019 EP Then Elephant Speaks was written for Civica Scuola di Musica Claudio Abbado's "Crossover Ensemble", Milan.

 His recordings have been reviewed in Fanfare Magazine, American Record Guide, Take Effect Reviews, Aural Awakenings, Review Graveyard, Cinemusical, Infodad, and Midwest Record--and have been broadcast live on Radio Horizon 93.9 (Johannesburg, South Africa), CKUW (Winnepeg), WPRB (Princeton, NJ), WTUL (New Orleans), HRT (Croatia), KALX (Berkeley), WRUV (Burlington), and WMBR (Cambridge).